-- Treat every firearm as if it were loaded. - Never point your firearm at anything that you do not intend to shoot. - Keep your finger straight and off the trigger until you are ready to fire. - Keep your firearm on safe until you intend to fire (if applicable). - Know your target and beyond.
+- Treat every firearm as if it were loaded. - Never point your firearm at anything that you do not intend to shoot. - Keep your finger off the trigger and indexed on the frame until you are ready to fire. - Keep your firearm on safe until you intend to fire (if applicable). - Know your target and beyond.